jafl/YUI-3-Stockpile/README.md

 ----------

 To run the test suite, first search `test/config/*` for "vagrant" and add your username to the lists.
-Then execute `./test/main`.
+Then execute `npm test`.

 Repository
 ----------